 Faced with the mass of legislation, meeting your health and safety requirements can seem an enormous task.
 Fortunately, the most critical part of managing health and safety - risk assessment - is relatively straightforward.

-1. The process
+1. The health and safety risk assessment process

 In most work environments, you (or your health and safety officer) can carry out the risk assessment, calling in specialist help for specific hazards (eg to monitor levels of airborne particles or noise).